RickBrannan/apostolic-fathers/README.md

 happen in the Greek NT (SBLGNT) and migrating the morph data over to the Apostolic Fathers based on (normalized) word matches.

 The output currently mimicks the record style of MorphGNT.
 If I haven't got the value yet, I just insert `??` as appropriate.
+Note that I've also added a column to the record.
+The language column, at the end, has valid values of either `grc` (Greek) or `lat` (Latin).
+As discussed below, I hope to run the Latin text through a model to lemmatize and analyze morphology at some point as well.

 You can find it here: